 I also experimented with different versions by adding fruits for even more summery vibes and yum, this blueberry matcha latte definitely is a keeper!

 Plus, it looks SO amazing with all the colorful layers that sit over each other and creates the most beautiful swirls while stirring.
-Such a fun and appetizing fancy looking drink.
+Such a fun and appetizing fancy looking drink (check out my strawberry latte and my mango matcha latte for another favorite layered fruity drink!)

 And it's really not that much more complicated to prepare compared to a simple matcha latte.
 There are only a few extra minutes to make the blueberry sauce, that's it.
 And the extra effort is totally worth it!